anonymus06/VegetationAnalysisToolkit/README.md

 ## Overview

-VegetationAnalysisToolkit package is designed to provide a unified software platform for soil scientists and researchers, facilitating the efficient management and processing of field measurement data.
+VegetationAnalysisToolkit is designed to provide a unified software platform for soil scientists and researchers, facilitating the efficient management and processing of field measurement data.
 The toolkit currently supports two key vegetation indices: the Normalized